3 min read

 Why Email Remains the Top Cybersecurity Risk for IT Leaders

-Email remains the most targeted attack surface for organizations, even as IT leaders deploy advanced defenses.
+Email remains the most targeted attack surface for organizations.
+This is true even as IT leaders deploy more advanced defenses.

-• 43% of cyberattacks targeted SMBs last year, proving no organization is immune.
+• 43% of cyberattacks targeted SMBs last year.

 Key Tactics Used by Attackers

-• Impersonation: Attackers mimic executives, vendors, or internal users to trick recipients.
+• Impersonation: Attackers mimic executives, vendors, or internal users to deceive recipients.

-• AI-driven Phishing: Machine learning is used to craft convincing, targeted messages.
+• AI-driven Phishing: Machine learning is used to create convincing and targeted messages.

-• Exploitation of Misconfigurations: Gaps in SPF, DKIM, and DMARC allow spoofing and delivery failures.
+• Exploitation of Misconfigurations: Gaps in SPF, DKIM, and DMARC enable spoofing and delivery failures.

-• Zero-day Attachments: Malicious files that evade traditional signature-based detection.
+• Zero-day Attachments: Malicious files evade traditional signature-based detection.

 Common Email Attack Vectors and Mitigations